jonacappelle/Handy_Stuff/README.md

 - Problem can be invisible character in code:
 With: `#ifdef x -- #endif` check until where code runs

+### Going ultra-low power
+ - Disable pins using: `GPIO_PinModeSet(BLE_PORT, BLE_PIN_TX, gpioModeDisabled, 0);`
+ - Do NOT use 1 at the end, this sets a pullup resistor and draws about `15 microA` per pin!!

+ - Disable clocks to all peripherals

 ## PCB Design

 - No ground plane under antenna